What Is Motivational Interviewing?

 Many people have aspects of their lives they hope to change, such as a career path, strained relationship, or a tendency to order takeout instead of cooking a home meal.
-Whatever the circumstance, it can take energy and motivation to make healthy changes and influence health behaviors.
+Whatever the circumstance, it can take energy and motivation to make healthy changes and influence mental health.

 When attempting to create a behavior change on your own you may have mixed feelings about how to proceed, it may be beneficial to have a supportive network of friends, family, and professionals to support you, such as a counselor who can provide motivational therapy to help keep you on track.
 Some counselors devote their careers to studying how people commit to making healthy life changes.
-Psychologists trained in motivational interviewing (MI) help people facilitate change by resolving ambivalence and pay particular attention to finding intrinsic motivators for making behavioral changes.
+Psychologists trained in motivational interviewing (MI) may be able to help by facilitating behavior change through resolution of the client’s ambivalence.
+They tend to pay particular attention to finding intrinsic motivators for making behavioral changes.

 Changes can occur, whether ambitious, minor, or somewhere in between.
 If you're in a season of personal development, motivational interviewing might inspire you to make healthier changes in the present and transform your future.